 He was once and for many years the richest man in America, only to land in debtor's performance and released only after that dreaded institution was abolished.
-In 1775 this was the who was named the superintendent of Finance to mange the American Economy and fiscal matters.
-For the first time in U.S. history, power went from the stages to the Federal Goverrnment.
-He was both the Secretary of the Treasury, and in fact had a lot to power of he President of the United Stagtes.
+In 1775 this was the who was named the superintendent of Finance to manage the American Economy and fiscal matters.
+For the first time in U.S. history, the power went from the stages to the Federal Government.
+He was both the Secretary of the Treasury, and in fact had a lot to the power of the President of the United States.

 What do we know that he did.?He was purchaser, procurement chief, lender, donate to the National system.
 He personally purchased one out of every ten bullets.
-He picked up 9 millions dollars of debt.
+He picked up 9 million dollars of debt.
 He hard his own navy.
 Lost one hundred fifty ships, He spied for the colonies.
 Above all, he backed the currency.
-Often purchased American currency to raise the price of worthless currency issued by the Colonies and Continental Congress. .
-He purchased weapons, artillery, uniforms and food. for the army,
+Often purchased American currency to raise the price of worthless currency issued by the Colonies and Continental Congress.
+He purchased weapons, artillery, uniforms, and food for the army,

 America's financial father